vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

 ## Outstanding Questions

-* In access to the arrays should the indexes be 0-based or 1-based?
-Vector uses 0-based indexing, while in Lua the indexing is traditionally 1-based.
-However, technically it is possible to implement 0-based indexing for arrays which are stored inside events, as both [`__index`](https://www.lua.org/pil/13.4.1.html) and [`__len`](https://www.lua.org/manual/5.3/manual.html#3.4.7) need to have custom implementations in any case.

-* Is it confusing that the same global variable name `event` used also for outputting multiple events?
-The alternative, using a different name, for example, `events`, would lead to questions of precedence in case if both `event` and `events` are set.
+* Are there better alternatives to the proposed solution for supporting of the timestamp type?
+* Could some users be surprised if the transform which doesn't call `emit` function doesn't output anything?

 ## Plan of Action

+- [ ] Implement access to the nested structure of logs events.
+- [ ] Support creation of logs events as table inside the transform.
+- [ ] Implement metrics support.
+- [ ] Add `emit` function.
 - [ ] Add `init` and `shutdown` hooks.
 - [ ] Add timers.
-- [ ] Implement `set_lane` and `get_lane` methods on the events.
-- [ ] Support multiple output events.
-- [ ] Implement `Event.new_log()` function.
-- [ ] Support direct access to the nested fields in addition to the dot notation.
+- [ ] Implement support for the timestamp type compatible with the result of execution of `os.date("!*t")`.